 Events in our surrounding world are formed by coherent patterns of material and energy that are driven by natural forces.
 We tend to experience these events as discontinuous objects or processes.
 In contrast, the music is intended to provoke the listener to imagine events in the world as a series of unique and independent (discrete) patterns which occur sequentially and continuously in a variety of forms, at different times, and at different orders of magnitude and scale.

-The titles of the first and last piece Logical Invention for Digital Oboe and Synthesizers (1994) and Virtual Landscape for Digital Flute and Synthesizers (1993) refer to the cyberqualities of the music, as well as the algorithmic processes used to generate it.
+The titles of the second and last piece The Earth’s Shadow for Digital Bassoon and Synthesizers (1995) and Virtual Landscape for Digital Flute and Synthesizers (1993) refer to the cyberqualities of the music, as well as the algorithmic processes used to generate it.